Fire in the Sky: Production

+Development

 Travis Walton at the 2019 International UFO Congress.

-The film is based on the book The Walton Experience by Travis Walton.
+Development of Fire in the Sky began around 1986.
+With a screenplay by Tracy Torme, the film is based on The Walton Experience (1978) by Travis Walton.
 In the book, Walton tells how he was abducted by aliens aboard a UFO.

-Walton's original book was later re-released as Fire in the Sky (ISBN 1-56924-710-2) to promote the book's connection to the film.
-The real Travis Walton and his wife, Dana Walton, have a brief cameo in the film.
+After the film was released, Walton's book was renamed and an edition published as Fire in the Sky (ISBN 1-56924-710-2) to benefit as a tie-in to the film.

-The film's alien abduction scenes bear almost no resemblance to Walton's actual claims.
-Scriptwriter Tracy Tormé reported that executives found Walton's account boring, and insisted on the changes.
-Director Robert Lieberman suspected Travis Walton's account was a hoax, saying: "My gut feeling had it that Travis was so much smarter than those other guys, that it started out as a gag.
+In his 2023 book on this topic, Meehan noted that the film's alien abduction scenes bear almost no resemblance to Walton's published claims.
+Screenwriter Tracy Tormé has said that executives found Walton's account boring, and insisted on the changes.

+Director Robert Lieberman suspected Travis Walton's account was a hoax.
+Decades later, he said: "My gut feeling had it that Travis was so much smarter than those other guys, that it started out as a gag.
 They probably laced their beer at the end of the day with a little acid or something and then they put on a show for these guys and they believed it."

+Casting

 Cast members Scott MacDonald, who played Dan Walton, and Robert Patrick, who played Mike Rogers, spent time with their counterparts.
-Patrick, who felt typecast in villainous roles following Terminator 2: Judgment Day, gained weight and grew a beard for the audition.
-He later found out that he was related to his character: "Lo and behold, when I contacted the Mormons in my family, I found out through marriage, I am related to Mike Rogers.
+Patrick, who had felt typecast in villainous roles following Terminator 2: Judgment Day, gained weight and grew a beard for the audition.

+While working on the film, Patrick learned that he was related to Rogers: "Lo and behold, when I contacted the Mormons in my family, I found out through marriage, I am related to Mike Rogers.
 And I was like, ‘I am?!’
 I called him, we spoke, I asked him specifically about how he was feeling during all this.
 I wanted to know his emotions.
 And he said to me during the abduction and the subsequent conversations afterward, that he could not control his emotion.
 And I tried to utilize that during the film."

+Travis Walton and his wife Dana Warden have brief cameos in the film.